na-na-hi/renget/archive/MixtralForRetards.md

 **Grab the model**
 Download one of the quants according to what you can fit in your VRAM / RAM.
 If you can fit the entire thing into VRAM then speeds will be much better but quality  really starts dropping under 4bit.
-NOTE: K-QUANTS ARE STILL HAVING ISSUES.
+NOTE: K-QUANTS ARE APPARENTLY STILL HAVING ISSUES.
 DON'T USE THEM.
 Use something like Q5_0.

 ![](https://i.imgur.com/AA1xKHV.png)